matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 8. We can also track the status of the corresponding L2 transaction.
 After adding a priority request the `NewPriorityRequest(uint64 serialId, bytes opMetadata` event is emitted.
 While the `opMetadata` is needed by the operator to process the tx, `serialId` is used to generate the L2 hash of the transaction and enables easy tracking of the transaction on zkSync.

-`zksync-web`'s `Provider` has a method that given the L1 `ethers.TransactionResponse` object of a transaction that called the zkSync bridge, returns the `TransactionResponse` object that can conveniently wait for tx to be processed on L2.
+`zksync-web`'s `Provider` has a method that given the L1 `ethers.TransactionResponse` object of a transaction that called the zkSync bridge, returns the `TransactionResponse` object that can conveniently wait for transaction to be processed on L2.

 ```ts
 async function main() {